 The staff is very helpful and will aid you in booking tours.
 Everything is within walking distance, and there’s even service and WiFi for everyone, and you can exchange currency at the front desk, too.

 This hotel is located right on Laugavegur, Reykjavik’s main shopping area, and is also close to this city’s other top sights.
 The rooms at this hotel are spacious and comfortable; most rooms have a view of the sea, mountains, or city.
 The hotel restaurant is especially good and offers up fantastic Icelandic dishes.

 Spacious, Downtown Reykjavik Apartment with Free Parking

-This open, modern apartment rental will be the perfect place for you to stay during your visit to Reykjavik.
+This open, modern apartment rental will be the perfect place to stay during your visit to Reykjavik.
 It has four bedrooms and is 2,207 square feet in size.

 A walk of only a few minutes will take you downtown, to the bus terminal, to the main shopping and dining street, or to an indoor/outdoor swimming pool with a sauna and hot tub.

 Hlidar is a larger neighborhood to the east of downtown that actually includes Hlemmur.
 In general, this district is lively and diverse, but at the same time, it’s quiet and residential, too, so you can sleep well knowing you won’t be bothered by unnecessary noise at night.

 You’ll find many budget hotels in this area, and hostels, too.
 There are a few casual restaurants in this neighborhood, but if you’re looking for something a bit more exciting or upscale, the downtown area is also within walking distance.

 It’s also the home of the unique (but not-for-everybody) Icelandic Phallological Museum, where you can view a large collection of animal penises if you so desire…